PipMate/PipMate/README.md

 A GUI application created for forex/indices traders.
 This application currently offers a position size calculator and intends to add more features in the near future!

-I'm still in the early phase of developing the application!
+We're still in the early phase of developing the application!